LeadingReach/brass/README.md

       uninstall: yes | blank/no     # will uninstall brew if it is present.
       reset: yes | blank/no         # will reset brew if it is present.
       update: yes | blank/no        # will update brew.
-      force: yes | blank/no         # will push through brew configuration with no interaction.

     package:                        # to configure the brew package
-      name: package | blank/no      # the package you would like to configure. will install the package if not found unless you use the delete funtion.
+      install: package | blank/no   # the package you would like to configure. will install the package if not found unless you use the delete function.
       delete: package | blank/no    # will delete package if present.
+      killProcess: process | blank  # this will kill a process with pkill -9
       reset: yes | blank/no         # will reinstall the package
       force: yes | blank/no         # will force install the package